m4rch3n1ng/may-clack/readme.md

 **this project is still a work in progress**

-while the basic api will likely not change, this crate is still lacking features, proper error handling and documentation, among other things
+the api will likely change still